oshriagronov/local-chat/README.md

 - **Normal mode (1B model):** Requires at least 8GB of RAM, can work without GPU.
 - **Expert mode (4B model):** Recommended 16GB of RAM and decent GPU(I will say 2GB Vram at the very lest) for optimal performance.

-## Purpose

-The goal of this project is to make open language models accessible to end users who do not want to deal with command-line interfaces or coding.
-It provides a clean, easy-to-use GUI for chatting with models locally.<br/>
-With little bit of tweaking and installing, I plan to make the installation process easier in the future

 ## Planned Upgrades